masaun/NFT-yield-farming/README.md

 ***
 ## 【Introduction of the NFT Yield Farming on BSC】
-- This is a smart contract that ...
+- This is a smart contract that enable a user to farm yield by staking LP tokens into a NFT pool.
+  - User who staked can receive the governance tokens as farmed-yield (as rewards) when that user un-stake.
+- This smart contract works on BSC (Binance Smart Chain).

 &nbsp;